 HBO stands for Home Box Office which is an American premium cable and satellite television network owned and operated by Home Box Office, Inc. a division of Time Warner.
 It was founded on November 8, 1972, and Its headquarters is located in New York City, New York, US.
 With the slogan ‘it’s what connects us’, HBO features programs such as motion pictures, television series, documentaries, boxing matches, stand-up comedy, and specials.

-HBO is the longest continuous operating pay cable in the United States has been in existence for almost 45years with over 45million subscribers and over 130million subscribers worldwide as of 2016.
+HBO is the longest continuously operating pay cable in the United States has been in existence for almost 45years with over 45million subscribers and over 130million subscribers worldwide as of 2016.
 The network provides eight 24-hour multiplex channels, including HBO Comedy, HBO Latino, HBO Signature, HBO Family and HBO Now.
 HBO has birthed various TV programs that are ranked top in the television world.

 Some of HBO top-ranked programs include: